selimslab/selimslab.github.io/about.md

 title: Welcome friend!
 ---

-I am Selim,
+I am Selim, another human from the pale blue dot

-I like nature, arts, science, technology, literature, philosophy, hiking, mountaineering, paragliding, classical rock, social sciences, ...
+I love to take a walk in nature, read a good book, listen to an old song, or watch a good movie

+Working in technology, curious about both natural and social sciences

-I would be happy to meet you -> durufikir at gmail dot com
+Would be happy to meet you -> durufikir at gmail dot com

 [github](https://github.com/selimslab)